Haadiiii/OOP-school-library/README.md

 # OOP School Library

-In this project, I feature as a librarian of St Nemwel's University, I need a tool to help me record what books are in the universitie's library and who borrows them.
+In this project I need a tool to help me record what books are in the universitie's library and who borrows them.
 The app that I will create will allow me to:

     Add new students or teachers.